EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_documentation.md

 * {% tool "sphinx" %} (for Python and other languages), {% tool "doxygen" %} (for C++ and other languages), {% tool "roxygen" %} (for R) and {% tool "jsdoc" %} (for JavaScript) can generate documentation in multiple formats (HTML, PDF) and automatically extract comments from annotated code in your codebase.
 * {% tool "mkdocs" %} enables the creation of professional-looking documentation websites using Markdown.
 * {% tool "swagger" %} automatically generates API documentation, providing user-friendly interfaces for developers.
+* Leverage CI/DC tools, offered by platforms such as {% tool "github" %} and {% tool "gitlab" %} to automate quality assurance and release of your updated documentation to the public.

 #### State how to cite your software

 * Ensure that your documentation includes clear instructions on how to cite your work.
 * See more on [how to cite your code repository using Citation File Format (CFF)].

 ## References
 1. [Lee B. D., Ten Simple Rules for documenting scientific software](https://doi.org/10.1371/journal.pcbi.1006561)